This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 The origin of the travel bubble

-The advent of coronavirus has brought forth an unprecedented and multifaceted crisis, as the world witnessed global shares taking a hit, unemployment rate skyrocketing and oil prices come crashing down.
-As the threat of a global recession looms, it’s no exaggeration to say that the world economy in general is currently in dire straits.
+The advent of coronavirus has brought forth an unprecedented and multifaceted crisis, as the world witnessed global shares taking a hit, the unemployment rate skyrocketing and oil prices come crashing down.
+As the threat of a global recession looms, it’s no exaggeration to say that the world economy, in general, is currently in dire straits.

 What’s a travel bubble?

 Travel bubbles, also known as travel corridors and corona corridors, are essentially an exclusive partnership between two or more countries that have demonstrated considerable success in containing and combating the COVID-19 pandemic within their respective borders.

 These countries then go on to re-establish connections between them by opening up borders and allowing people to travel freely within the zone without having the need to undergo on-arrival quarantine.

 What are the existing travel bubbles?